microsoft/nni/docs/en_US/NAS/SPOS.rst

 * Block search only.
 Channel search is not supported yet.
-* Weight inheriting while search is not supported yet.
+* In the search phase, training from the pretrained checkpoint is required.
+Inheriting weights from supernet is not supported yet.
-* Only GPU version is provided here.

 Current Reproduction Results
 ----------------------------